 The majority of the poor lived in what we would regard as squalid rural hovels, or crowded urban slums crowded together in narrow, filthy lanes.
 In a large city like Athens, some of the poor lived in multi-story blocks of apartments.

 Larger houses were constructed around a courtyard, with rooms leading off.
 Some of these were quite modest, for well-to-do craftsmen or farmers; some were large and luxurious, with accommodation for a large household including many slaves.
 These houses were of two stories, and were equipped with bathrooms and toilets.
-The walls of the reception rooms and family quarters were painted with large, colourful scenes.
+The walls of the reception rooms and family quarters were painted with large, colorful scenes.

 Men wore tunics, over which a large piece of cloth could be draped.
 Women wore long tunics falling to their ankles, and they too could drape large pieces of cloth over themselves.
 These tunics and cloaks were mostly made of wool.
 Children’s clothing consisted of short tunics.
 Leather sandals were worn on the feet.